BlitzkriegSoftware/PcfConfigSvr/README.md

 Finding the CS from code.
 The easiest way to do this is to bind to the service in your Manifest and read and parse the VCAP_SERVICES environment variable.

+### Running Locally ###

+You will need to:

+1. Edit the file `vcap_services_example.json` to put in your settings which you can get from the PCF web dashboard
+2. Copy the file into each demo folder as `vcap_services.json`
+3. Then the demos will run locally using this file

 ### .NET Core ###